andrewjw/site/_posts/2010-06-24-why-does-emc2-book-review.md

 really help you to follow the progress of the book, especially when four dimensional space-time is being discussed.

 This book is well written, informative and entertaining.
-If you've ever wanted to know why e=mc<sup>2</sup>
-and you've got a basic understanding of maths then "Why Does e=mc2?" will answer all your questions and more.
+If you've ever wanted to know why e=mc{% include sup.html text="2" %} and you've got a basic understanding of maths then "Why Does e=mc{% include sup.html text="2" %}?" will answer all your questions and more.

 * Well, from an fairly basic set of set of assumptions.